apache/iotdb/docs/Documentation/Frequently asked questions.md

     - Can I use Hadoop and Spark to read TsFile in IoTDB?
     - How does IoTDB handle duplicate points?
     - How can I tell what type of the specific timeseries?
-    - How can I change IoTDB's CLI time display format?
+    - How can I change IoTDB's Client time display format?

 <!-- /TOC -->
 # Frequently Asked Questions